nexpa-llc/las-costas/README.md

 Client:

 - Tech Stack: Vite, Vue.js, Vercel
-- Deploy is simple just push to main and vercel will pull latest
+- Deploy is simple just push to main and vercel will pull latest (only if there are changes in client folder)
 - Vercel takes latest code and builds it using vite (running `npm run build`)
 - It then takes the output directory (dist) and serves it
 - Uses node.js version 22